-11-12 INDIGENCE PROCESS
+11-12 INDIGENT CLAIMANT

-- (A) Within 15 days of filing the Notice and Proposal and Application for a Division Independent Medical Examination form, a claimant asserting indigent status shall file an "Application for Indigent Determination (DIME)" form at the Office of Administrative Courts with copies to the other parties and the DIME Unit. - (B) The DIME process will not be held in abeyance while the indigent application is pending unless so ordered by an ALJ. - (C) Within eight (8) days after the date of mailing of the Application for Indigent Determination (DIME) form, any other party to the claim may file a response at the Office of Administrative Courts.
+- Within 15 days of filing the Notice and Proposal and Application for a Division Independent Medical Examination form, a claimant asserting indigent status shall file an "Application for Indigent Determination (DIME)" form at the Office of Administrative Courts with copies to the other parties and the DIME Unit. - (B) The DIME process will not be held in abeyance while the indigent application is pending unless so ordered by an ALJ. - (C) Within eight (8) days after the date of mailing of the Application for Indigent Determination (DIME) form, any other party to the claim may file a response at the Office of Administrative Courts.
 Any such response shall state with specificity the grounds for objection. - (D) An ALJ shall issue a written order to all parties within twenty (20) days after the application is filed, a hearing will only be held if a timely submitted response raises disputed questions of material fact or if there is a lack of sufficient information in the written submissions of the parties.
 Any such hearing shall be held as soon as possible and a ruling shall be issued within thirty (30) days of the date of filing of the indigent application. - (E) The determination regarding indigence shall be based on the claimant's financial status on the date the application is filed and any extraordinary circumstances.
-In ruling on the application, the ALJ shall apply the standards set forth in Rule 11-13.
-Extraordinary circumstances exist where the claimant would be deprived of the ability to provide for basic necessities that cannot be deferred, such as food, shelter, clothing, utilities and out of pocket medical costs.

-(F) The insurer or self-insured employer shall advance the costs of the DIME, including rescheduling, termination, or late records fees on behalf of the indigent claimant.
-These costs shall be taken as an offset against permanent indemnity benefits following either a final order or approved settlement.
+In ruling on the application, the ALJ shall apply the standards set forth in Rule 18.
+Extraordinary circumstances exist where the claimant would be deprived of the ability to provide for basic necessities that cannot be deferred, such as food, shelter, clothing, utilities and out of pocket medical costs. - (F) The costs of the DIME advanced on behalf of the indigent claimant shall be taken as an offset against permanent indemnity benefits following either a final order or approved settlement.